winitzki/scall/tutorial/programming_dhall.md

   ( λ(x : Natural) → λ(y : Natural) → λ(x : Natural) → x + x@1 + x@2 ) y
 ```

-Suppose we need to evaluate this expression (that is, evaluate "under a lambda").
+We will now evaluate this expression (that is, evaluate "under a lambda").
-In other words, we need to simplify the body of `function1` before applying that function.
+To do  that, we need to simplify the body of `function1` without applying that function.

-To evaluate this expression correctly, we cannot simply substitute `y` instead of `x` in the body of the function.
-Note that:
+To evaluate this expression correctly, we cannot simply remove the outer `λ(x : Natural)` and substitute `y` instead of `x` in the body of the function:

 - The outer `x` corresponds to `x@1` within the expression, so we need to substitute `y` instead of `x@1` while keeping `x` and `x@2` unchanged.
 - Another `y` is already bound in an inner scope; so, we need to write `y@1` instead of `y`, in order to refer to the free variable `y` in the outside scope.